 - Cement Use: Mortar used for brick cladding requires cement, which accounts for a significant portion of global CO2 emissions.

-Vinyl Cladding: Affordable and Low Maintenance
+2. Vinyl Cladding: Affordable And Low Maintenance

-Benefits of Vinyl Siding
+Benefits Of Vinyl Siding

 Vinyl is the most popular siding material for newly constructed homes, with cost-effective and long-lasting benefits: